-If you’d prefer not to physically scrape anything along your tongue, you’ll probably find that a mouth rinse is the next best way to clean your tongue.
+If you'd prefer not to physically scrape anything along your tongue, you'll probably find that a mouth rinse is the next best way to clean your tongue.
 There are plenty of natural mouthwashes available to buy in stores and online, or you could try your hand at making your own using baking soda.
-Our mouthwash guide has more information about all of these options.
+Our guide to the best mouthwashes in the UK has more information about all of these options.

 Regular use of a mouth rinse is a good way to keep your tongue cleaner and your mouth feeling fresh.
 It's also important to ensure you drink enough water, because dehydration can worsen the buildup of bacteria on the tongue.